clerk/javascript/docs/PUBLISH.md

 Notes:

 - Snapshot versions use the following format: `@clerk/package@x.y.z-snapshot.commit`, where `package` is the package name, `x`,`y`,`z` are the major, minor and patch versions respectively, `snapshot` is a stable prerelease mame and `commit` is the id of the last commit in the branch.
-- If you want to name your snapshot release, you can pass an argument to the snapshot comment, eg `!snapshot myname` will use myname instead of `snapshot`, eg: `@clerk/clerk-js@4.1.1-myname.90012`.
 - Snapshot version changes are _not_ committed to the repo and no git tags will be generated - they are meant to be used as "snapshots" of the repo at a particular state for testing purposes.
 - During a snapshot release, `@clerk/clerk-js` will also be released.
-If needed, use the `clerkJSVersion` prop to use a specific version, eg: `<ClerkProvider clerkJSVersion='@clerk/clerk-js@4.1.1-snapshot.90012' />`
+If needed, use the `clerkJSVersion` prop to use a specific version, eg: `<ClerkProvider clerkJSVersion='4.1.1-snapshot.90012' />`
 - To make iterations faster, tests will not run for snapshot versions.
 - A package will not be published if it's not affected by a changeset.